Focus on Africa

 - A workshop for African scholars (1-5 July 2019)

-In the week before the DH2019 conference, the Lorentz Center in Leiden (The Netherlands) will host a satellite workshop aimed at the articulation of the specific developments in the field of DH that are taking shape in Africa and their potential to enhance the global DH agenda.
+In the week before the DH2019 conference, the Lorentz Center in Leiden (The Netherlands) will host a satellite workshop: DH – the perspective of Africa.
+It is aimed at the articulation of the specific developments in the field of DH that are taking shape in Africa and their potential to enhance the global DH agenda.
 In addition, attention will be given to capacity building and the planning of ‘science4development’ initiatives.
-A call for nominations and applications from African scholars will be published soon.
-In the selection procedure extra weight will be attributed to applications from (co)authors of papers and posters accepted for the DH2019 conference programme.
-A limited number of grants to partly cover the costs for travel, accommodation during the workshop and the DH2019 conference fee can be applied for as well.
+Based on call for applications some 25 African scholars have been selected to participate.

-- Extra bursaries for scholars from the African continent.
-(Procedure to be announced soon.)
+- Special bursaries for scholars from the African continent.

 Other plans are still under development.